mythril-forge/homebrew-spells/spells/level-1/wrathful-smite.md

 **Range:** self

-**Tags:** verbal, concentration
+**Tags:** verbal, material, concentration

+**Material Components:** a weapon

 ---

 ## Description
-When you make a weapon attack during this spell's duration and hit your target, your weapon becomes a conduit for thought-altering energies, and the attack deals an extra `1d12` psychic damage to the target as it rends the mind, then the spell ends.
+Choose a weapon that you are holding.
+The weapon becomes a conduit for dark, thought-altering energies for the duration.
+The first time you hit with an attack using this weapon before the spell ends, it extends its insane influence upon your target, and the spell ends.
+On a hit, the attack deals an extra `1d12` psychic damage.
-Additionally, if the target is a creature, it must make a Wisdom saving throw or be **frightened** of you.
+It then must succeed on a Wisdom saving throw or become **frightened** of you.

-As an action, the creature can repeat this Wisdom saving throw to end the condition, steeling its resolve against you.
+As an action, a **frightened** creature can repeat this Wisdom saving throw to overcome the fear, steeling its resolve against you and ending this spell's effects.

-When you make a weapon attack during this spell's duration and miss your target, nothing happens unless it was a ranged weapon attack, in which case the spell ends.
+Otherwise, if a **frightened** ends its turn in a location where it doesn't have line of sight to you, the creature can repeat this Wisdom save to muster its willpower against you.

+If you let go of the weapon, its charm dissipates, and the spell ends.
+It also ends if you make a ranged attack with your weapon and miss.

-Whenever this spell ends, you can immediately cast it again (no action required).
+Whenever this spell ends, you can immediately cast it again using the same weapon (no action required).

 ---